Rainbowsf/Apps/README.md

 # Apps
-Apps for Django, made by me:
+Apps for Django, created by me:

 account - app for authorization